ascpial/ComputerCreate/README.md

 The pack change the textures of each block, and improve the GUIs of computers and turtles.

-You can find this pack on [Modrinth](https://modrinth.com/resourcepack/computercreate) and [CurseForge](https://www.curseforge.com/minecraft/texture-packs/computercreate)!
+You can find this pack on [Modrinth](https://modrinth.com/resourcepack/computercreate) and [CurseForge](https://www.curseforge.com/minecraft/texture-packs/computercreate).

-> **Note**
-> This pack is made for the 1.18 version of minecraft, however you can use it in 1.19 just fine by ignoring the warning.
-> Other newer versions of minecraft such as 1.16 should be fine, but have not been tested.

 ## Previews